The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 Global Assist Hotline

 Should you need to obtain customs information for a country you plan to visit, vaccination information or foreign exchange rates, the Global Assist Hotline is there for you 24/7.
-The service is also available if you lose your passport, need an emergency cash wire or medical assistance when things go wrong on a trip.
+The service is also available if you lose your passport, need an emergency cash wire or require medical assistance when things go wrong on a trip.
 The service itself is free, but you’re still on the hook for all related charges.

 Baggage Loss and Delay Insurance

-The Amex Gold is considered a mid-range card, but it packs a punch when it comes to earning points.
+The Amex Gold is considered a midrange card, but it packs a punch when it comes to earning points.
 However, it doesn’t provide many of the premium travel benefits that you might be looking for as a frequent flyer.

 Here’s a summary of what the Platinum card has to offer:

-• Up to $300 Equinox credit, given in the form of statement credits
+• Up to $300 Equinox credit, given in the form of statement credits (enrollment required)

 • No foreign transaction fees